open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## 6. Crowdfunding and Membership Models

 Crowdfunding platforms like [Kickstarter](https://www.kickstarter.com/) and [Open Collective](https://opencollective.com/) enable developers to raise funds for specific projects or ongoing development.
 Membership models, such as those offered by Patreon, allow users to subscribe for regular contributions in exchange for perks or recognition.
+Check out [crowdfunding open source development](https://www.license-token.com/wiki/crowdfunding-open-source-development) for more details.

 **Pros:**
 - Access to a broad audience of potential supporters.